Rick-Phoenix/protoschema-go/README.md

 ## Model validation

-The package handles validation for message schemas.
-When a message schema has a defined model, (like the `&db.UserWithPosts{}`), the package will show an error if the types in the schema do not match the types in the model struct, or if a field is present in one but not in the other (a ModelIgnore slice of strings can be used to ignore specific fields if necessary).
+protoschema handles validation for message schemas.
+When a message schema has a defined model, (like the `&db.UserWithPosts{}`), protoschema will show an error if the types in the schema do not match the types in the model struct, or if a field is present in one but not in the other (a ModelIgnore slice of strings can be used to ignore specific fields if necessary).

 For example, let's try changing the User model from this: